eProsima/Integration-Service-docs/README.md

 #### Installation

-Before compiling *eProsima Integration Services* you need to have installed *Fast RTPS* as described in its [documentation ](http://eprosima-fast-rtps.readthedocs.io/en/latest/binaries.html>).
+Before compiling *eProsima Integration Services* you need to have installed *Fast RTPS* as described in its [documentation](http://eprosima-fast-rtps.readthedocs.io/en/latest/binaries.html).
 For cloning this project execute:

     $ git clone --recursive https://github.com/eProsima/integration-services